nipafx/nipafx.dev/content/pages/about-me.md

 ## English - normal

 Nicolai (aka nipafx) is a Java enthusiast focused on language features, core APIs, and runtime evolution with a passion for learning and sharing.
-He does that mostly at conferences and in his biweekly Inside Java Newscast, but also occasionally in live streams, articles, and books - more on all that on [nipafx.dev].
+He does that mostly at conferences and in his biweekly Inside Java Newscast, but also occasionally in podcasts, live streams, articles, and books - more on all that on [nipafx.dev].
 He's a Java Developer Advocate at Oracle and otherwise best known for his haircut.

 [nipafx.dev]: https://nipafx.dev

 ## English - normal - HTML

 Nicolai (aka nipafx) is a Java enthusiast focused on language features, core APIs, and runtime evolution with a passion for learning and sharing.
-He does that mostly at conferences and in his biweekly Inside Java Newscast, but also occasionally in live streams, articles, and books - more on all that on <a href="https://nipafx.dev">nipafx.dev</a>.
+He does that mostly at conferences and in his biweekly Inside Java Newscast, but also occasionally in podcasts, live streams, articles, and books - more on all that on <a href="https://nipafx.dev">nipafx.dev</a>.
 He's a Java Developer Advocate at Oracle and otherwise best known for his haircut.

 ## Deutsch - kurz